b-it-bots/robothon2023/README.md

   <img src="docs/images/pick_wire/visual_servoing.jpg" width="220" />
 </p>

+#### Wrap cable
+Once the cable is grasped, the arm follows a pre-defined trajectory (with respect to the origin of the board) to wrap the cable around the two holders on the board.
+It is necessary for the cable to slide through the fingers during the trajectory, which is made possible by the zip tie being looped around it.
+Although this approach works if the cable is grasped correctly, it still leads to uncertain results.
+In our initial approach, we used the grooves in the foam to allow sliding and grasping as necessary; this approach was also not robust enough, in part because the foam degraded over time.

-### Re-place probe in board
+#### Re-place probe in board

 When re-placing the probe back in the board, the arm is first moved above the location of the probe holder.
 Then, an inference is performed to detect the probe holder using a [YOLOv5-based](https://github.com/ultralytics/yolov5) trained model.
 The model is available for use and can be found at [here](models/probe_holder_horizontal).
-Once the probe holder is detected, the arm performs visual servoing to align with the holder before proceeding further.
+Once the probe holder is detected, the arm performs visual servoing to align with the holder.
+The aligned pose is saved before the arm grasps the probe from the 3D printed holder on the table (such that it is again perpendicular to the fingers), and approaches the previously saved pose.
+The probe is inserted in its holder by slowly approaching it using velocity control, and stopped based on force and distance thresholds.

 <p float="left">
   <img src="docs/images/probe_holder/probe_holder_output.jpg" width="350" />